 - Add more oil and saute’ onions, garlic, ginger – whatever your recipe requires. (usually for a couple of minutes)

-- Return meat to pot, add vegetables, other ingredients, liquid, and return meat to the pot.
+- Return meat to the pot, add vegetables, other ingredients, liquid, and return meat to the pot.
 Stir until combined.

 - Brown pot to the simmer replace the lid, reduce heat enough so the Dutch oven is lightly simmering.